awie3di/docs/articles/quickstart/native/android/03-session-handling.md

 AuthenticationAPIClient aClient = new AuthenticationAPIClient(auth0);
 ```

-Then use the `refresh_token` to get fresh new credentials:
+Use the refresh token to get new credentials:

 ```java
 // app/src/main/java/com/auth0/samples/MainActivity.java